 3. Increase in the temperature slowly from room temperature to 210°F.

 Stress analysis results indicate the highest tensile stress of 17,585 psi on the bottom of the driving shaft where it enters the tumbler front panel (Point A).
 The highest compression stress of 16,494 psi occurs when Point A rotates 180 degrees.
 This location is the most vulnerable to fatigue failure.
 Based on the photographs presented by the inspection company, the failed section was in the middle of the curved filet and closer to the weld connecting the shaft to the front plate.
 The redesign of this connection should be conducted in order to improve the reliability, safety, and durability of the tumbler.

-We perform Failure Analysis for clients in industries including manufacturing, petrochemical and energy.
+We perform Failure Analysis on equipment for clients in industries including manufacturing, petrochemical and energy.